Isotonic propensity score matching: Introduction

-Our work is linked to the vast literature on semiparametric estimation, e.g., Chamberlain (1987), Robinson (1988), Newey (1990, 1994), van der Vaart (1991), Andrews (1994), Hahn (1998), Ai and Chen (2003), Bickel and Ritov (2003), Chen, Linton, and Van Keilegom (2003), Chen and Santos (2018), Rothe and Firpo (2018), Chernozhukov \emph{et al.} (2016, 2018), among others.
-In most of the works cited above, nonparametric methods involving smoothing parameters were applied at the initial stage, while our work uses the isotonic estimation that is non-smooth and tuning-parameter-free.
+Our work is linked to the vast literature on semiparametric estimation, e.g., Chamberlain (1987), Robinson (1988), Newey (1990, 1994), van der Vaart (1991), Andrews (1994), Hahn (1998), Ai and Chen (2003), Bickel and Ritov (2003), Chen, Linton and Van Keilegom (2003), Chen and Santos (2018), among others.
+In most of the works cited above, nonparametric methods involving smoothing parameters were applied at the initial stage, while our work uses the isotonic estimation that is non-smooth and does not involve smoothing parameters.
+On the other hand, the double machine learning estimators (hereafter, DML; see, e.g., Robins, Rotnitzky and Zhao, 1995; Chernozhukov \emph{et al}., 2017, 2018; among others) provide efficient estimators of the ATE that do not rely on subjective choices of smoothing parameters, thereby, to some extent, sharing many advantages of our approach.
+We provide a detailed comparison between the isotonic propensity score matching estimator and the DML for the ATE in Section \ref{subsec:DML}.

 There are some authors working on concrete semiparametric models with plug-in isotonic estimators.
 Huang (2002) studied the properties of the monotone partially linear model, and his work was extended by Cheng (2009) and Yu (2014) to the monotone additive model.
-Balabdaoui, Durot, and Jankowski (2019) studied the monotone single index model with the monotone least square method, and Groeneboom and Hendrickx (2018), Balabdaoui, Groeneboom and Hendrickx (2019), and Balabdaoui and Groeneboom (2021) (these three papers are called BGH hereafter) developed a score-type approach for the monotone single index model and show the single index parameter can be estimated at $\sqrt{N}$-rate.
-Building on previous works, Xu (2021) studied a general framework of semiparametric Z-estimation with plug-in isotonic estimator, monotone single index estimator, or monotone additive estimator, and applied the generic result to inverse probability weighting (IPW) estimators of ATE.
-For the augmented IPW (AIPW) model, Qin \emph{et al.} (2019) and Yuan, Yin and Tan (2021) applied the monotone single index model to estimate the propensity score, then plugged the estimated propensity scores with other estimates of potential outcomes into a doubly robust moment function.
-Their asymptotic results rely on the consistent estimations of both propensity scores and potential outcomes.
+Balabdaoui, Durot and Jankowski (2019) studied the monotone single index model with the monotone least square method, and Groeneboom and Hendrickx (2018), Balabdaoui, Groeneboom and Hendrickx (2019), and Balabdaoui and Groeneboom (2021) (the last two papers are called BGH hereafter) developed a score-type approach for the monotone single index model and show the single index parameter can be estimated at $\sqrt{N}$-rate.
+Building on previous works, Xu (2021) studied a general framework of semiparametric Z-estimation with plug-in isotonic estimators, monotone single-index estimators, or monotone additive estimators, and applied the generic result to inverse probability weighting (IPW) estimators of ATE.
+For the augmented IPW (AIPW) model, Qin \emph{et al.} (2019) and Yuan, Yin and Tan (2021) applied the monotone single index model to estimate the propensity score, then plugged the estimated propensity scores with other estimates of potential outcomes into a doubly-robust moment function.
+Their asymptotic results rely on the consistent estimations of both propensity scores and potential outcomes, and thus differ from our approach.